Your Pre-Season Backpacking Gear Checklist

 While your SAM splint and gauze pads will hopefully remain forever untouched, it’s definitely worth it to open up your first aid kit and take a brief inventory.
 Refill key items like bug spray, ibuprofen and bandages, and note any other items you need to replace.
 Check expiration dates on EpiPens and other prescriptions, and restock emergency backup water purification tablets like Aquatabs.

 Since it is the keeper of all trip belongings, your pack is arguably one of the most important pieces of gear you own.
 Take a moment and make sure it is in good shape.
 First, empty your pack all the way out.
 Unzip every pocket and turn the whole pack upside down to get rid of accumulated debris.
-Spot-clean if necessary with soap and water.
+Spot-clean if necessary with a wet rag.
 If the pack is chock-full of grime, detach any removable pieces like hip-belts or brains and immerse the pack in water.
-Scrub with soap and water until it’s clean and hang it out to dry.
-Lastly, check all stitching, webbing and bungee cords, and lube zippers with a bit of wax or chapstick to make sure they run smoothly.
+Scrub lightly with soap and water until it’s clean and hang it out to dry. don’t over do it as the waterproof coatings on many fabrics can be damaged by extended wetness and agitation.
+Lastly, check all stitching, webbing and bungee cords.
+Lube zippers with a bit of wax or chapstick to make sure they run smoothly.

 #7.
 Water Filter

 Make sure your water is virus- and bacteria-free on your next trip by doing some basic maintenance on your water filter.
 Most maintenance will include replacing and re-lubing O-rings, checking the overall system for wear and tear, replacing impacted filters and backflushing.
-Grab the corresponding kit for your water filter and brush up on maintenance with our step-by-step maintenance videos for every water filtration system that we offer.
+If in doubt, you can also perform an integrity test on your filter to be sure it’s still filtering as intended.
+Grab the corresponding maintenance kit for your water filter and brush up on maintenance with our step-by-step maintenance videos for every water filtration system that we offer:

 The earlier you sort out your footwear situation the better.
 If you got new boots for the season, make sure to take a few days (or weeks) and break them in around the house.
 If your current boots are dirty, knock off any loose debris before removing the laces and insoles.
-Next, give the boots, insoles and laces a solid scrubbing with soap and water.
-Once you’re done, pull the tongues of the boot all the way open and stuff in some newspaper.
+Next, give the boots, insoles and laces a solid scrubbing with a wet, medium bristled brush.
+Once you’re done, pull the tongues of the boot all the way open and stick on a boot dryer, or leave in a warm, well-ventilated area.
 Leave the insoles out until the boots are dry.
 Remember, boots take a day or two to dry fully unless you’ve got a boot dryer or a hairdryer and lots of patience, so start this process sooner rather than later.
 As you clean your boots, look for holes or worn stitching that might present a problem later.
 If the structure looks strong, replacing your insoles can be an easy way to upgrade an old pair of hikers.

 #9.
 Field Gear Repair Kit